adiomas/ProductList/README.md

-# Translation generators
+# Translation Generators

-These two scripts will help you to easily convert .arb files to .xlsx and vice versa.
-Scripts are written in Python.
+This repository contains two Python scripts that help you easily convert .arb files to .xlsx and vice versa.
+The scripts are designed to make the process of managing translation files more convenient and efficient.

 ### Requirements

-Before running the scripts, you must install the following libraries:
+Before running the scripts, make sure you have installed the following libraries:

 - Python 3.x
 - os